 Quito Travel Guide

-The city is divided into two areas.
-History buffs will enjoy the Old Town, where the architectural influence of Spanish colonisation is evident in the red-tiled roofs lining steep, cobblestoned streets.
-It is a UNESCO World Cultural Heritage Site.
-New Town is more business-oriented, with its hotels, embassies, offices, shopping centres and travel agencies.
+History buffs will enjoy the Old Town, where the architectural influence of Spanish colonisation shows in the red-tiled roofs lining steep, cobblestoned streets.
+The area is a UNESCO World Cultural Heritage Site and visitors will relish seeing its ornate buildings and vibrant plazas.
+Bustling New Town has a more eclectic, business-oriented atmosphere, with its clubs, cafe-lined streets, hotels, offices and shopping centres.
+The diverse food scene features everything from local Ecuadorian dishes to international fare, and the area has a variety of art galleries and live music venues.